sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

 Future work could build upon our model.
 For instance, the environment could be modified so the agent could select between several ship containers.
 This would make it so the agent could more efficiently create layouts.
 Besides this, we also only focused on offloading the containers.
 We didn't focus on container management on shore, or when loading containers onto ships.

 ### Conclusions
-#### 1. What methods are viable to solve the container stacking problem?
+#### 1. What methods are aviable to solve the container stacking problem?

 The method we used to solve the container stacking problem is using a Reinforcement Learning algorithm called DQN.
 This algorithm remembers the rewards of the previous moves and optimizes this reward.